 If your varicose vein symptoms are minor, a physician may advise you to regularly wear special compression socks.
 Compression socks place pressure on your legs to help pump blood easily to the heart.

 Something as simple as doing physical activities that get your legs moving can improve the appearance of varicose veins.
 Sitting or standing still for long periods of time can cause varicose veins.
 If you already have them it makes them worse.

 Types of Varicose Vein Removal:

 If the pain is too severe, the varicose veins have become damaged, or they are causing additional physical problems that may lead to blood clots, then you may need immediate results.

-Sclerotherapy: Using a liquid chemical, your vein physician will inject the chemical into the affected vein to cause irritation and scarring, this will cause the vein to close itself off and fade away.
-This method is usually used to treat smaller varicose veins.
+Using a liquid chemical, your vein physician will inject the chemical into the affected vein.
+This causes irritation and scarring, which allows the vein to close itself off and fade away.
+This method is usually used to treat small varicose veins.

 Done for only severe cases of varicose veins, this procedure involves tying the varicose veins shut, then removing the veins through small cuts in the skin.